twilio-labs/function-templates/masked-number/README.md

-# masked-number
+# Masked Number

-Uses a Twilio phone number to relay SMS messages to and from your phone.
+Uses a Twilio phone number to relay SMS messages to and from your phone; since the other party only sees your Twilio number, this effectively allows you to mask your phone number for privacy purposes.

 ## Pre-requisites